Cookies & Cups > Recipes > Dessert > Cakes > Lemon Chiffon Cake

 Lemon Chiffon Cake

-This Lemon Chiffon Cake Recipe is soft and light with incredible lemon flavor!
-I topped it with a sweet lemon buttercream frosting to make the perfect Spring dessert!
+This Lemon Chiffon Cake Recipe is a soft and light cake recipe with incredible lemon flavor!
+I topped it with a sweet lemon buttercream frosting to make the perfect spring dessert!

 If you love lemon cake, make sure to try my Lemonade Cake too!